How Timber Veneers Are Made?

 Step 3 – Softening

 Once your wooden logs have been debarked, it’s time to increase their moisture content even further.
 This is primarily to prepare your wood panels for Step #4 – the cutting process.
 This is to ensure that saws or mill factory blades don’t snag on wood imperfections as they’re being processed.
+This falls under the processing or repairing timber veneers.
 All it takes is one split or crack to ruin a log that’s otherwise perfectly primed to be used for timber veneer production.

 Your processed wood logs are typically softened by storing them in a specialised steaming machine that’s able to maintain steam temperatures of around 80-100℃.
 Wood logs are stored in this steaming machine from anywhere between 1-3 days – until they’re ready to be transferred to the cutting process.